jbowyers/chartinator/README.md

     // Google Area Chart Options - Object Literal
     // This should be used instead of the chartOptions object when creating a area chart
     //areaChart: {},

+    // Google Geo Chart Options - Object Literal
+    // This should be used instead of the chartOptions object when creating a area chart
+    //geoChart: {},

     // Google Calendar Chart Options - Object Literal
     // This should be used instead of the chartOptions object when creating a calendar chart